Main bones of the lower limb

 Solidify your knowledge by taking our quiz on the bones of the lower limb.

-Examine the bones of the lower limb one by one in this atlas gallery:
+Examine the bones of the lower limb one by one in the atlas gallery below.

 Metatarsal bones: 1-5